hgomes88/bosch-control-panel-cc880p/README.md

                         Maximum number if areas is 4.
-                        Bits 1-4 correspond to the away status of the areas 1-4 Bits 5-8 correspond to the stay status of the areas 5-8 11      siren   :   Indicate the status of the siren.
+                        Bits 1-4 correspond to the away status of the areas 1-4 Bits 5-8 correspond to the stay status of the areas 5-8 11      s/h   :   Indicate the status of the siren (1 bit) + the current hours.
                         Bit 6 if set mean the siren is triggered.
+                        Bits 0-4 represents the hours (0h-23h)
+                        Other bits are not used and thus unknown.
+12      m   :   Indicate the current minutes.
+                        Bits 0-5 represents the minutes (0m-59m).
                         Other bits are not used and thus unknown.
 ```